itsdiwakarsingh/opencv_projects/README.md

 ## 📜 License

-This project is licensed under the MIT License — feel free to use, modify, and share.
+Feel free to use, modify, and share.

 ---